---

 By default, OpenClaw uses `auto` provider/model runtime policy: registered

-plugin harnesses can claim a provider/model pair, and PI handles the turn when
+plugin harnesses can claim a provider/model pair, and the embedded runtime

-`agentRuntime.id: "codex"` when missing harness selection should fail instead
+as `agentRuntime.id: "codex"` when missing harness selection should fail

 For Codex-only embedded runs: